On the computation of the dyadic Green's functions of Maxwell's equations in layered media: Computation of the dyadic Green's function of Maxwell's equation in layered media using TE/TM decomposition

 By using the equations \eqref{HEuniaxially1}, \eqref{EHuniaxially1} in \eqref{EHuniaxially2} and \eqref{HEuniaxially2}, respectively, we can eliminate the vertical components to get

-Therefore, we have extracted the equations on the horizontal components out of the full Maxwell's equations.
+where $k=\omega\sqrt{\varepsilon\mu}$ is the wave number.
+Therefore, we have extracted the equations for the horizontal components out of the full Maxwell's equations.
 The vertical components $\mathbf H_z, \mathbf E_z$ can be obtained by substituting back into \eqref{HEuniaxially1} and \eqref{EHuniaxially1}.

-In order to derive an analytic expression for the dyadic Green's function of Maxwell's equation, we shall use the Fourier transform to the decomposed Maxwell equations \eqref{HEuniaxially1}, \eqref{EHuniaxially1} and \eqref{horizontalpart}.
+In order to derive an analytic expression for the solutions of the Maxwell's equations, we shall use a partial Fourier transform to the decomposed Maxwell equations \eqref{HEuniaxially1}, \eqref{EHuniaxially1} and \eqref{horizontalpart1}-\eqref{horizontalpart2}.
 The Fourier transform in the $x-y$ plane and its inverse are defined as

 where